Bunkerbewohner/circular/README.md

 ```

 Content Bindings bind the values of data properties to the content of HTML elements.
 Every time the data property's value is changed the content of the HTML element will be changed accordingly.
-The attribute's value defines the data property whose content should be bound to the HTML elements content.
-If the property does not yet exist it is created automatically.
+The attribute's value refers to a data property by name.
+Its content is bound to the HTML element's content.

+Content bindings support implicit context initialization: If a referenced property does not yet exist it is created automatically.
 If an existing property has no value, it will be initialized with the HTML elements content.

 If the HTML element's content is not needed for initialization the binding expression can also be defined in the content instead of the **bind-content** attribute value: